 How to become an Australian citizen?

-The Australian Citizenship Act 2007 sets out how you become an Australian citizen, the circumstances in which you may cease to be a citizen and some other matters related to citizenship of the Commonwealth of Australia.
-The Australian Passports Act 2005 sets out provisions for the issue and administration of Australian passports, used as evidence of identity and citizenship by Australian citizens who are travelling internationally.
+The Australian Citizenship Act 2007 sets out how you become an Australian citizen, the circumstances in which you may cease to be a citizen, and some other matters related to citizenship of the Commonwealth of Australia.
+The Australian Passports Act 2005 sets out provisions for the issue and administration of Australian passports, used as evidence of identity and citizenship by Australian citizens who are traveling internationally.

 - Automatic acquisition of Australian citizenship by birth;

 - Automatic acquisition of Australian citizenship by adoption;

 - Automatic acquisition of Australian citizenship by descent;